Australian Institute of Health and Welfare

 The National Torres Strait Islander Health Survey (NATSIHS) is the largest health survey of Aboriginal and Torres Strait Islander people, conducted by the ABS.
 This survey collects information on a range of topics including long-term health conditions, disability, lifestyle factors, social and emotional wellbeing, cultural identification, language, personal and household characteristics, education and employment and income.
 It collects information from Aboriginal and Torres Strait Islander people of all ages in non-remote and remote areas of Australia, including discrete Indigenous communities.

-The most recent survey was conducted between July 2018 and April 2019 (NATSIHS 2018–19).
+The most recent available data was collected between July 2018 and April 2019 (NATSIHS 2018–19).
 The sample included just over 10,500 Indigenous people from about 6,500 private dwellings.
 Information was collected face-to-face by trained ABS interviewers using a computer based questionnaire.
 In communities, interviewers were accompanied, where possible by local Indigenous advisors.

 Survey results are subject to sampling errors as only a small proportion of the population is used to produce estimates that represent the whole population.
 Non-sampling errors may occur where there is non-response to the survey or questions in the survey, misunderstanding of questions or errors in recording, coding or processing the survey.